 The study of history gives students the opportunity to make sense of a complex and rapidly changing world by connecting past and present.
 Through the study of past events, actions and phenomena, students gain an insight into human nature and the ways in which individuals and societies function.
 Students research and review sources within a framework of inquiry and critical analysis.
-The focus capabilities for this subject are communication, citizenship, personal development, work and learning.

-Students study:

-- One topic from 'Modern Nations' - One topic from 'The World Since 1945'
+Students study One topic from 'Modern Nations' and one topic from 'The World Since 1945'